Dteyn/ZFBTool/README.md

 Thank you to tzlion for the great work on [frogtool](https://github.com/tzlion/frogtool), and to the entire Data Frog SF2000 community.
 This script is only possible thanks to the information that tzlion posted here: https://github.com/tzlion/frogtool#technical-details

+Thank you also to Von Millhausen for his excellent repository of information on the SF2000, which can be found here: https://github.com/vonmillhausen/sf2000

 ## Contact